Riley Breckenridge: Personal life

 Breckenridge, along with Morningwood lead singer Chantal Claret, wrote a monthly advice column called "Battle of the Sexes" in Alternative Press magazine for nearly 3 years; which was discontinued in the Winter of 2007.
+He also wrote a weekly column called "3hree Things" for OC Weekly.

 Breckenridge originally had aspirations of becoming a professional baseball player.
-He played two years as a walk-on at Pepperdine before his athletic career was unexpectedly cut short due to injuries he sustained playing football.
+He chose to play college baseball for Pepperdine based in part on their victory in the 1992 College World Series.
+A middle infielder, he redshirted as a freshman and only saw limited action as a sophomore.
+After a coaching change at Pepperdine, he transferred to a junior college where he played for a year before giving up baseball to focus on music.
+He is also co-host of the baseball and music podcast, The PRODcast.
+In 2012, he contributed a guest article for Baseball Prospectus.
+Between 2012 and 2013, he wrote for SB Nation about a variety of sports.

 On August 18, 2015 Jennifer Shaw, wife of Breckenridge, gave birth to their first child, Jacob Miles Breckenridge.